hashicorp/consul/website/source/docs/internals/security.html.markdown

 Consul relies on both a lightweight gossip mechanism and an RPC system to provide various features.
-Both of the systems have different security mechanisms that stem from their independent designs.
+Both of the systems have different security mechanisms that stem from their designs.
 However, the goals of Consuls security are to provide [confidentiality, integrity and authentication](http://en.wikipedia.org/wiki/Information_security).

-The [gossip protocol](/docs/internals/gossip.html) is powered by Serf, which uses a symmetric key, or shared secret, cryptosystem.
+The [gossip protocol](/docs/internals/gossip.html) is powered by [Serf](http://www.serfdom.io/), which uses a symmetric key, or shared secret, cryptosystem.
 There are more details on the security of [Serf here](http://www.serfdom.io/docs/internals/security.html).